Law (A-level)

 Component 1: The Legal System and Criminal Law (LAW01)

-For this unit, students will learn about how the legal system works and it introduces the concept of liability in criminal law.
+For this unit, students will learn about how the legal system works and gain an introduction to the concept of liability in criminal law.
 Students will develop an understanding of the various procedures that need to be followed when determining whether a defendant is ‘guilty’ or ‘not guilty’ as well as studying the court hierarchy and identifying which court would be most appropriate for each case.

 Component 2: Law-Making and the Law of Tort (LAW02)